Christiaan-C-Cupido/Mr-n-Mrs-Cyster/README.md

 - Responsive Design Principles

 ## 📋 Features
-- ⏳ Real-time countdown clock to the wedding date
 - 📍 Wedding venue & time details
 - 📅 Full itinerary of the day
 - 💕 Introduction to the couple’s entourage